 - As they love being around their human families so much they should be trained at an early age to accept being alone for short periods so that they don’t build up anxiety.

 - Cockapoos need a fair amount of grooming and maintenance to ensure their coat remains healthy.

 As we have already discussed, understandably Cockapoos have a lot of things in common with both the Cocker Spaniel and poodle.
 This also includes the possibility of suffering from conditions that are typical in those specific breeds.

-There is conjecture as to whether mix breeds are healthier than pure breeds but in any case you should always check the health testing of your prospective pups parents and inoculations the pup has had itself.
+There is conjecture as to whether mixed breeds are healthier than pure breeds but in any case, you should always check the health testing of your prospective pup’s parents and inoculations the pup has had itself.
 A respectable breeder will have conducted these and should be happy to share this information.

 The breeding parents should have been tested for the following conditions to give you confidence that your puppy will be healthy.

 Other conditions that can affect Cockapoos are: